Jurassic Park: Development

 Michael Crichton's book attracted the attention of director Steven Spielberg (right) even before it was published.
 Crichton was also responsible for the film's first scripts.

 Michael Crichton's 1990 novel Jurassic Park was originally conceived as a screenplay in the 1980s, and went through numerous changes before being published as a book.
 In the late 1970s, a bidding war began for the film rights to Crichton's then-upcoming novel Congo, which would not be made into a film until 1995.
 With Jurassic Park, Crichton hoped to avoid another bidding war and the same protracted outcome by offering the film rights at a fixed price of $1.5 million, as he was primarily concerned with ensuring that a film actually be produced; he was less interested in receiving a top offer.

 Crichton submitted the Jurassic Park manuscript to his publisher in May 1990.
 Director Steven Spielberg learned of the novel that month while he was discussing a screenplay with Crichton that would become the television series ER.
 Spielberg, who had a life-long fascination with dinosaurs and had long admired the work of Ray Harryhausen, expressed interest in Jurassic Park.
 After reading the galleys, he committed to direct the film adaptation.
 He liked the novel's sense of adventure and its scientific explanation for dinosaur resurrection, saying it provided "a really credible look at how dinosaurs might someday be brought back alongside modern mankind".

-Crichton was represented by an agent at Creative Artists Agency.
-Spielberg recalled that "the agency got ahold of it; and they, of course, encouraged a bidding war, even though Michael had kind of promised me the book privately."
+Crichton was represented by agent Michael Ovitz at Creative Artists Agency.
+Spielberg recalled that "the agency got ahold of it; and they, of course, encouraged a bidding war, even though Michael had kind of promised me the book privately".
 Major studios bid for the film rights, each with a director in mind.
 This included Warner Bros. and Tim Burton, Columbia Pictures and Richard Donner, and 20th Century Fox and Joe Dante.
 Crichton spoke with each director and endorsed Spielberg as the most likely candidate to get the film made, noting it would be "a very difficult picture" and calling Spielberg "arguably the most experienced and most successful director of these kinds of movies".
-Universal Pictures, also backing Spielberg as director, acquired the rights in May 1990, less than a week after they were offered for sale and six months before the novel's publication.
+Universal Pictures, also backing Spielberg as director, acquired the rights on May 15, 1990, less than a week after they were offered for sale and six months before the novel's publication.
+The film was announced on May 25, 1990.